 Understand How to Make the Right Impressions

 Not all impressions are created equal.
-Not all brands will benefit from direct mail marketing.
+And not all brands will benefit from direct mail marketing.
 Not every company will see results from a billboard.
-Part of creating a cohesive image means knowing which outlets will move you closer to your goals.
+But part of creating a cohesive image means knowing which outlets will move you closer to your goals.

 Be Flexible and Able to Roll with the Changes

 Your corporate identity isn’t always set in stone.
 Rather, consider it an evolving business asset that can change to help you tap into new markets, promote new values, and create new perceptions of your company.
 As branding elements change, your corporate identity may also need a little tweaking.